What is Bitcoin?

 Its current value (early – February ) against the US dollar is around $6,000 on the Luxembourg-based Bitstamp exchange.
 After the spike in December, the price went down after China announced its ban and then further declined on South Korea announcement that it was thinking of banning cryptocurrency exchanges.

-15% of all daily trading of bitcoin is done in South Korea.
-Recently, India’s Finance Minister, Arun Jaitley, announced during his budget speech that it would take steps to prevent the use of cryptocurrencies.
+15% of all daily trading of Bitcoin is done in South Korea, with quantum AI technologies increasingly being used in the trading algorithms.
+Recently, India’s Finance Minister, Arun Jaitley, announced during his budget speech that the country would take steps to prevent the use of cryptocurrencies.
 Fears were expressed over their use in financing illegitimate activities.

 Bitcoin’s price initially was driven by demand for the digital currency in China.
 Chinese investors were buying not only because the Yuan was weakening, but also because the Chinese government cracked down on corruption and money laundering.
 Bitcoin has the advantage that its holdings cannot be identified.